hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_gateway.html.markdown

 * `id` - The ID of the Spring Cloud Gateway.

-* `url` - URL of the Spring Cloud Gateway, exposed when 'public' is true.
+* `url` - URL of the Spring Cloud Gateway, exposed when 'public_access_enabled' is true.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Spring Cloud Gateway.
+* `create` - (Defaults to 60 minutes) Used when creating the Spring Cloud Gateway.
 * `read` - (Defaults to 5 minutes) Used when retrieving the Spring Cloud Gateway.
-* `update` - (Defaults to 30 minutes) Used when updating the Spring Cloud Gateway.
+* `update` - (Defaults to 60 minutes) Used when updating the Spring Cloud Gateway.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Spring Cloud Gateway.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Spring Cloud Gateway.

 ## Import